First-hand perspectives from Latin America

 Ronaldo Munck Professor of Sociology and Director of the Centre for Engaged Research at Dublin City University and former member of the Council of Europe Task Force on The Local Democratic Mission of Higher Education.

-Presentations will include perspectives from Brazil and Argentina and a commentary from the North American and wider perspectives.
+Presentations included perspectives from Brazil, Uruguay and Argentina and a commentary from the North American and wider perspectives.

 This webinar is one of a series leading to the MCO’s 2024 Anniversary Conference which will be held in Washington DC in the Autumn

-The Book Higher Education in Latin America and the Caribbean: Civic engagement and the democratic mission, based on an online conference held in February 2022 is available open access here.
+The Book Higher Education in Latin America and the Caribbean: Civic Engagement and the democratic mission, based on an online conference held in February 2022 is available for open access here.

 *The Global Cooperation for the Democratic Mission of Higher Education is comprised of four pillar organizations: the Council of Europe; the International Association of Universities (IAU); the International Consortium for Higher Education, Civic Responsibility, and Democracy; and the Organization of American States (OAS).
 The Magna Charta Observatory is also a member of the International Consortium.